 Adult Field Services

-The Adult Field Division is responsible for the supervision of adult offenders sentenced to terms of traditional probation as well as Public Safety Realignment terms of post-release community supervision (PRCS) and mandatory supervision.
-Multi-Agency Task Forces and Specialized Supervision Units apply targeted enforcement and supervision strategies that effectively address various types of offenders.
+The Adult Field Division is responsible for the supervision of adult offenders sentenced to terms of traditional probation, Public Safety Realignment Post-Release Community Supervision, and Mandatory Supervision.
+Multi-agency task forces and specialized supervision units apply supervision strategies and rehabilitative programming that effectively address various types of offenders and crimes.

-In response to Assembly Bill (AB) 109 (Public Safety Realignment), Probation assumed responsibility for supervising offenders convicted of certain felony offenses upon their release from state prison, as well as those offenders no longer eligible for commitment to state prison.
-Officers assigned to supervise these caseloads are responsible for providing intensive proactive field supervision and connecting offenders with appropriate services in the community.
+In response to Assembly Bill (AB) 109 (Public Safety Realignment), the Probation Department (Probation) assumed responsibility for supervising offenders convicted of certain felony offenses upon their release from state prison, as well as those offenders no longer eligible for commitment to state prison.
+Officers assigned to supervise the PRCS and Mandatory Supervision caseloads are responsible for providing intensive proactive field supervision and connecting offenders with appropriate services in the community.

 Family Violence Unit

 The Family Violence Unit is tasked with the supervision of individuals granted probation for crimes involving family violence.
 Officers provide Batterers' Treatment Program (BTP) referral information to probation clients, monitor their progress in BTP counseling, and supervise clients within the community as specified by their probation conditions.
 Additionally, the Family Violence Unit is charged with the annual audits and re-certification of BTP providers.

 Probation's Gang Suppression Unit is recognized as one of the most experienced and knowledgeable law enforcement units specializing in gang activity within Sacramento County.
 The Gang Suppression Unit works closely with the Sacramento Sheriff's Office, the Sacramento Police Department, the District Attorney's Office, and other law enforcement agencies in a joint effort to prevent and intervene in gang-related activity.

 Risk Probation Unit